-Whatever prospects there might have been for a renewed mediation role for the AG they were effectively dispelled by the events that took place during the second half of 1999: first the hostilities unleashed by the incursions (from 7 August) into Dagestan of Chechen-trained armed groups led by the notorious warlords and trouble-makers Shamil Basaev and Al-Khattab, thereafter (from 3 September) Russian air bombings of Chechen territory (from 22 September also including the city of Grozny), and from 30 September the invasion of Chechnya by federal ground forces, setting off an armed campaign yet to be brought to a conclusion.
+Whatever prospects there might have been for a renewed mediation role for the AG was effectively dispelled by the events that took place during the second half of 1999: First the hostilities unleashed by the incursions (from 7 August) into Dagestan of Chechen-trained armed groups led by the notorious warlords and trouble-makers Shamil Basayev and Al-Khattab, thereafter (from 3 September) Russian air bombings of Chechen territory (from 22 September also including the city of Grozny), and from 30 September the invasion of Chechnya by Federal ground forces, setting off an armed campaign yet to be brought to a conclusion.

 At the end of 1999 the Assistance Group's functions had been reduced to an absolute minimum.
-After its 'classical' role as a mediator had already been abandoned in 1997, for various reasons also its role in the humanitarian assistance and human rights fields had been scaled down considerably.
-Because of the renewed armed hostilities in Chechnya, in October 1999 the remaining AG local staff in Chechnya had to be evacuated to neighbouring Ingushetia, and all humanitarian aid projects had to be put on hold.
-From August 1999 the AG had also come under increasing criticism from the Russian authorities for its reporting, which included sensitive topics such as human rights violations perpetrated by the Russian side as well as appeals for assistance from Chechen authorities to the international community.
-In response to the attitude of the Russian authorities, who displayed a progressively more restrictive interpretation of the AG's mandate, the AG scaled down its coverage of human rights violations in the course of the military campaign in Chechnya and reduced its reporting to a minimum.
-Nevertheless, the relations with the RF Ministry of Foreign Affairs continued to cool down, as witnessed inter alia by a succession of Moscow newspaper articles-ostensibly using MFA sources-with critical coverage of the AG's activities.

-At the same time, the Russian authorities gradually adopted the view that the previously entered agreements-the 1996 Khasaviurt Agreement and the Russian-Chechen Peace Treaty of 12 May 1997-were no longer legally binding, and renounced their recognition of the OSCE-sponsored presidential and parliamentary elections that had been held in January 1997.
+After its "classical" role as a mediator had been abandoned already in 1997, for various reasons also its role in the humanitarian assistance and human rights fields had been scaled down considerably.
+Due to the renewed armed hostilities in Chechnya, in October 1999 the remaining AG local staff in Chechnya had to be evacuated to neighbouring Ingushetia, and all humanitarian aid projects had to be put on hold.
+From August 1999 the AG had also come under increasing criticizm from the Russian authorities for its reporting, which included sensitive topics such as human rights violations perpetrated by the Russian side as well as appeals for assistance from Chechen authorities to the International Community.
+In response to the attitude of the RF authorities, who displayed a progressively more restrictive interpretation of the AG's mandate, the AG scaled down its coverage of human rights violations in the course of the military campaign in Chechnya and reduced its reporting to a minimum.
+Nevertheless, the relations with the RF Ministry of Foreign Affairs continued to cool down, as witnessed i.a. by a succession of Moscow newspaper articles ostensibly using MFA sources - with critical coverage of the AG's activities.
+At the same time, the RF authorities gradually adopted the view that the previously entered agreements - the Khasav-Yurt Agreement of 31 August 1996 and the Russian-Chechen Peace Treaty of 12 May 1997 - were no longer legally binding, and renounced their recognition of the OSCE-sponsored presidential and parliamentary elections that had been held in January 1997.